bencabrera/grawitas/README.md

 1. *Install the dependencies through packages*.
 First we will have to install the mentioned dependencies.
 On Ubuntu 16.04 this can easily be done by installing some packages:

+- `cmake` - CMake build tool used for generating the Makefiles
 - `libboost-all-dev` - Boost packages, including the needed boost.spirit and boost.graph
+- `libcurl3` - *(optional, required by grawitas_cli_crawler)* CURL library used for Http requests.
-- `libxerces-c-dev` - Xerces XML parser that is used in the XML parsing parts of the program
+- `libxerces-c-dev` - *(optional, required by grawitas_cli_xml_to_db)* Xerces XML parser that is used in the XML parsing parts of the program.
-- `cmake` - CMake build tool used for generating the Makefiles
+- `libsqlite3-dev` - *(optional, required by grawitas_cli_xml_to_db & grawitas_cli_db_export)* Sqlite3 library used for storing parsed data from full Wikipedia dumps
-- `qtdeclarative5-dev`, `qml-module-qtquick-controls`, `qml-module-qtquick-layouts`, `qml-module-qtquick-dialogs` - QT 5 dependencies
+- `qtdeclarative5-dev`, `qml-module-qtquick-controls`, `qml-module-qtquick-layouts`, `qml-module-qtquick-dialogs` - *(optional, required by grawitas_gui_\*)* QT 5 dependencies used for GUIs

 	In total to install all these packages simply run
 	```
-	sudo apt-get install libboost-all-dev libxerces-c-dev cmake qtdeclarative5-dev qml-module-qtquick-controls qml-module-qtquick-layouts qml-module-qtquick-dialogs
+	sudo apt-get install cmake libboost-all-dev libcurl3 libxerces-c-dev libsqlite3-dev qtdeclarative5-dev qml-module-qtquick-controls qml-module-qtquick-layouts qml-module-qtquick-dialogs
 	```

 	*Explanation:*